qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

     - Python script for generating captions on all available images retrieved from a specified UI.

 2. Simple Chatbot
-    - Frontend interface supported by HTML, Javascript and Flask
+    - Frontend interface supported by HTML, Javascript and Flask scripts
     - Backend chat service supported by the use of HuggingFaceHub model loaded into PC.

+3. Voice Assistant Chatbot
+    - Frontend interface supported by HTML, Javascript and Flask scripts
+    - Backend chat service supported by the use of Speech-to-Text, Text-to-Speech and OpenAI Chat Models

 ## Environment file to create and edit